-Although we have previously demonstrated that when there is platform governance, if one firm manipulates, its competitor does not necessarily have to manipulate.
-Within certain ranges, firms can obtain higher profits by not manipulating.
-However, when both firms A and B choose to manipulate, there is still a prisoner’s dilemma in one case, that is, the profits of both firms are less than that when they do not manipulate (i.e. and ).
+We have previously demonstrated that, in the absence of platform governance, if one firm manipulates, then its competitor does not necessarily have to manipulate.
+However, within certain ranges, firms can obtain higher profits by not manipulating.
+Nevertheless, when firms A and B choose to manipulate, there is still a prisoner’s dilemma in one case; that is, the profits of both firms are less than that when they do not manipulate (i.e., and , respectively).
 For firm A, when is small, at this time, the perceived quality difference revealed by unmanipulated reviews on firms A and B is not significant.
-Competition between firm A and firm B intensifies, and consumers’ purchasing decisions become more influenced by price.
-In this scenario, the manipulative actions of firms A and B do not yield significant benefits, especially under conditions where the platform’s influence is diminished.
+Competition between both firms intensifies, and consumers’ purchasing decisions become more influenced by price.
+In this scenario, the manipulative actions of firms A and B do not yield significant benefits, especially under conditions in which the platform’s influence is diminished.
 Mathematically, when both A and B choose to manipulate, the demand for A increases by , a value that is directly proportional to .
-As decreases, the increase in demand due to manipulation does not result in substantial gains for firm A. According to Eq.
+Furthermore, as decreases, the increase in demand due to manipulation does not result in substantial gains for firm A. Based on Eq.
 (48), is proportional to .
-Therefore, when is large, the governance intensity of the platform also increases, leading to higher costs for firm A. For firm B, compared to when it does not manipulate, its demand is reduced by , especially under a great governance intensity.
-Thus, although from the individual perspectives of firms A and B, they may yield higher profits by choosing to manipulate, the overall outcome reveals a different scenario.
-When both firms opt for manipulation, their profits, in comparison to not manipulating, actually decline in this case.
-This situation leads both firms A and B into a prisoner’s dilemma.
+Therefore, when is large, the platform’s governance intensity also increases, leading to higher costs for firm A. For firm B, compared to when it does not manipulate, its demand is reduced by , especially under a great governance intensity.
+Thus, from the individual perspectives of firms A and B, although they may yield higher profits by choosing to manipulate, the overall outcome reveals a different scenario.
+In particular, when both firms opt for manipulation, their profits, in comparison to the “no manipulation scenario, actually decline in this case.
+This situation leads firms A and B to a prisoner’s dilemma.

 The impact of time on platform decision

-In Sections 4.2 to 4.4, we analyzed the impact of different ranges of values on platform decision-making under various manipulation scenarios.
+In Sections 4.2–4.4, we analyzed the impact of different ranges of values on platform decision-making under various manipulation scenarios.
 Considering the long-term effects of governance, we now turn our attention to the influence of time on platform governance decisions.
 Regardless of the manipulation context, the total impact on the platform over time remains constant.
-That is, governance leads to an increase in total demand by .
+This means that governance leads to an increase in total demand by .
 Therefore, we will illustrate this with the case of firm A manipulating alone, as the other three scenarios will yield similar results.
-Through numerical simulation, we have plotted the changes in the profit differences between governance and no governance situations over time when firm A manipulates alone in Fig. 2.
+Through numerical simulation, we have plotted the changes in the profit differences between the governance and no governance situations over time when firm A manipulates alone (Fig. 2).
 In this figure, the horizontal axis represents time , while the vertical axis represents the profit difference (i.e. ).